coder7475/coder7475/README.md

 ## 🛠 What I'm Working On

-- Specializing in backend development with TypeScript, Express.js, and FastAPI.
+- Specializing in backend development with TypeScript, Express.js, and NestJS.
 - Designing scalable, high-performance databases using PostgreSQL and advanced SQL.
 - Deepening knowledge in system design, distributed systems, and microservice architecture.
 - Strengthening problem-solving with regular DSA practice and low-level design work.